divsmith/illuminate-airlock/README.md

     Each ```IlluminateDecouplr``` class has the same public methods as the original ```Illuminate``` class, so for the most part as long as your interface sticks to them you don't need to implement them in your class.

-3. Bind your adapter implementation to the interface in the IoC container via the service provider
+3. Bind your implementation to the interface in the IoC container via the service provider

     ```php
     // vendor\divsmith\illuminate-decouplr\src\IlluminateDecouplrServiceProvider.php